TayloredTechnology/yugen/docs/architecture/routing.md

 ## Architecture

 ### NanoServices Isolated from eachother
-**Armar** uses a tight coupling between NanoServices and their respective test specifications.
+**Yūgen** uses a tight coupling between NanoServices and their respective test specifications.
 For maximum compatibility **Mocha** was used as it enables operation with **Wallabyjs** so tests run concurrently with development.

 Each NanoService is an Express Sub-Route, with the Function Being the parent Express Route